fmacia/docker-backups/README.md

   - "mysql" (for MariaDB or MySQL)
   - "postgresql" (for PostgreSQL)
   - "files" (for files)
-- **defcomsoftware.backup.folder:** The path on the host where the backups of this container will be placed
+- **defcomsoftware.backup.destination:** The path on the host where the backups of this container will be placed (relative to the BACKUPS_ROUTE parameter)
 - **defcomsoftware.backup.source:** (Only used for type "files") The folder to copy from the container

 A new label will be added in the near future to allow to set the backup name instead of directly using the container name.